maxsitt/insect-detect-docs/docs/deployment/detection.md

 with a high-quality (HQ) stream (e.g. 3840x2160 px) and [synchronize the detections](../software/programming.md#automated-monitoring-script){target=_blank}
 made on the LQ stream with the frames from the HQ stream on-device.
-This approach enables the use of the LQ stream as input for a YOLOv5 detection model to increase the possible inference speed, which in turn also increases the performance and accuracy of the
+This approach enables the use of the LQ stream as input for a YOLO detection model to increase the possible inference speed, which in turn also increases the performance and accuracy of the
 [object tracker](https://docs.luxonis.com/projects/api/en/latest/components/nodes/object_tracker/){target=_blank}.